 Markup — or “Structured data” which is a markup that helps search engines to organize and display information from your website in creative ways.

 Technologies — The selection of external and internal scripts that are in use.
-Example, Accelerated pages, Google Adsense, Google Analytics, etc. Advanced statistics are available
+For example, Accelerated pages, Google AdSense, Google Analytics, etc. Advanced statistics are available

 Indexability — This page shows the indexability of your pages at the given date.
 Web pages with indexability problems cannot be ranked correctly on Google and other search engines.